-For the financial institutions that are ready to start down that path, here are the first 10 steps to take.
+For financial institutions ready to start (or restart) down the path of digital transformation, here are some steps to take.

 1. Outline Your Objectives